thadeetrompetter/alouatta/pages/index/03-Activities.md

 _Surfing_:

 At Playa Coyote there's a nice and gentle wave for the starting surfer.
-If the swell is strong enough there's a lot of fun for the intermediate surfer and if you're a pro, you can use these chances to go more into sea, where, on the leftside of the beach, there's a reef hidden underwater.
+If the swell is strong enough there's a lot of fun for the intermediate surfer and if you're a pro, you can use these swells to go more out into sea, where, to the leftside of the beach, there's a reef hidden underwater.
 At this place and time there are excellent waves there.
 If available, we rent out surfboards to our guests.

 _Hiking_: